pengyumic/Lab6/README.md

 1. git clone the repository

-2. create a virtualenv environment with python 3.5+ first
+2. create a virtualenv environment with python 3.5+ and no site packages (with option "--no-site-packages")

 3. run "pip install -r requirements.txt"